-- You can create paths outside of the image area and Photoshop will keep track of them. - There is a Rubber Band option for the Pen tool.
-With the Pen tool selected, in the Options bar click the downward facing triangle to the right of the Custom shape tool icon, and select Rubber Band. - The Magnetic Pen tool option is available in the Options bar when the Freeform Pen is selected. - Command-Return (Mac) / Control-Enter (Win) turns a selected path into a selection.
+- Paths created outside of the image area will be retained. - With the Pen tool selected, in the Options bar click the downward facing triangle to the right of the Custom shape tool icon, and select Rubber Band.
+This feature can help preview the shape the path will take. - The Magnetic Pen tool option is available in the Options bar when the Freeform Pen is selected. - Command-Return (Mac) / Control-Enter (Win) turns a selected path into a selection.

-Shape tools (U)
+Shape Tools (u)

-- With the Line tool selected, click on the downward facing triangle to the right of the Custom Shape tool icon the Options bar to access arrowhead options. - In all vector/shape tools: - ',' (comma) or'.' (period) goes to previous or next style in list. - '<' (Shift-comma) or '>' (Shift-period) goes to first or last style in list. - For the rounded rectangle tool:
+- With the Line tool selected, click on the downward facing triangle to the right of the Custom Shape tool icon the Options bar to access arrowhead options. - In all vector/shape tools: - ',' (comma) or '.' (period) goes to previous or next style in list. - '<' (Shift-comma) or '>' (Shift-period) goes to first or last style in list.

-'[' or ']' decreases or increases the corner radius.

-'{' (Shift-[) or '}' (Shift-]) decreases or increases the corner radius by 10.

-• For the polygon tool:

-'[' or]' decreases or increases the number of sides.

-'{' (Shift-[) or '}' (Shift-]) decreases or increases the number of sides by 10.

-• For the line tool:

-'[' or ']' decreases or increases the line width.

-'{' (Shift-[) or '}' (Shift-]) decreases or increases the line width by 10.

-• For the custom shape tool:

-'[' or ']' goes to previous or next shape in list.

-'{' (Shift-[) or '}' (Shift-]) goes to first or last shape in list.
+- For the rounded rectangle tool: - '[' or ']' decreases or increases the corner radius. - '{' (Shift-[) or '}' (Shift-]) decreases or increases the corner radius by 10. - · For the polygon tool: - '[' or]' decreases or increases the number of sides. - '{' (Shift-[) or '}' (Shift-]) decreases or increases the number of sides by 10. - For the line tool: - '[' or ']' decreases or increases the line width. - '{' (Shift-[) or'}' (Shift-]) decreases or increases the line width by 10. - For the custom shape tool: - '[' or ']' goes to previous or next shape in list. - '{' (Shift-[) or'}' (Shift-]) goes to first or last shape in list.

-Notes and Audio Annotation tools (N)
+Notes & Audio Annotation Tools (n)

-- You can drag the icons for the annotations tools off of the visible image area and they will still be saved with the file. - If you save an image as a PDF file with annotation and/or notes, you can then send the PDF document to be reviewed and if the person downloads the free Acrobat Reader 7.0, they can make comments and send them back making collaboration easy and efficient even if they don't have Photoshop!
+- · You can drag the icons for the annotations tools off of the visible image area and they will still be saved with the file. - If you save an image as a PDF file with annotation and/or notes, you can then send the PDF document to be reviewed and if the person downloads the free Acrobat Reader 7.0, they can make comments and send them back making collaboration easy and efficient even if they don't have Photoshop!

-Eyedropper, Color Sampler and Measure tools (I)
+Eyedropper, Color Sampler, Measure & Count Tools (i)

 - The eyedropper sampling settings chosen in the options bar, affect the Magic Wand, Magic Eraser and the Background Eraser. - · Hold down the Option (Mac) / Alt (Win) key to select the background color swatch (instead of the foreground) in the tool palette. - With the Eyedropper tool selected, Shift-click in the image area to set Color Samplers. - With the Eyedropper tool or the Color Sampler tool selected, Option (Mac) / Alt (Win) Shift-click on the Color Sampler to delete. - While inside of a dialog box (such as curves) Shift-clicking with the Eyedropper tool in the image area will set a Color Sampler. - The eyedropper can now sample colors from outside of Photoshop.
 Make the color visible (on the desktop, in another application etc.).
 Then click with the eyedropper on the image and then drag to sample the desired color. - Taking a measurement with the Measure tool and then selecting Image > Rotate Canvas > Arbitrary will automatically enter the measurement in the Rotate Canvas dialog box. - The Measure tool can be used to measure an angle like a protractor.
 Drag the first line and then Option (Mac) / Alt (Win) -click on the either endpoint and drag out the second line.
-The angle can be viewed in either the Options bar or the Info palette.
+The angle can be viewed in either the Options bar or the Info palette. - The Count tool adds a count number which acts like a guide the numbers are visible in the image area, but they don't print. - To change the color of the count numbers, choose Preferences > Guides, Grids, Slices & Count

-Hand tool (H)
+Hand Tool (h)